-From all this evidence it is now clear that paternal acceptance is sometimes a better predictor of offspring's psychological and behavioral adjustment than is maternal acceptance.
+From all this evidence it is now clear that paternal acceptance or rejection is sometimes a better predictor of offspring's psychological and behavioral adjustment than is maternal acceptance or rejection.
 But until recently it was not clear why this is true.
-Conclusions reached in a recent study of offspring's (children's and young adults') perceptions of each parent's (mothers' versus fathers') prestige and interpersonal power within the family (Rohner & Carrasco, 2014) helps to explain why the love-related behavior of one parent (e.g., fathers) sometimes has a significantly greater impact on offspring's psychological adjustment than does the love-related behavior of the other parent (e.g., mothers).
+Conclusions reached in a recent study of offspring's (children's and young adults') perceptions of each parent's (mothers' versus fathers') prestige and interpersonal power within the family (Rohner & Carrasco, 2014) helps explain why the love-related behavior of one parent (e.g., fathers) sometimes has a significantly greater impact on offspring's psychological adjustment than does the love-related behavior of the other parent (e.g., mothers).
 Results of research within the 11 nations in that study revealed that the love-related behaviors of both parents tended in most countries to make unique (i.e., independent) contributions to the psychological adjustment of both sons and daughters.
-This fact notwithstanding, results of analyses also showed that in many instances offspring's perceptions of one parent's (e.g., fathers') interpersonal power and/or prestige within the family tended to moderate the relation between perceived parental (maternal and/or paternal) acceptance and offspring's psychological adjustment.
+That fact notwithstanding, results of analyses also showed that in many instances offspring's perceptions of one parent's (e.g., fathers') interpersonal power and/or prestige within the family tended to moderate the relation between perceived parental (maternal and/or paternal) acceptance and offspring's psychological adjustment.
+That is, the strength of the relation between parental (maternal and paternal) acceptance and offspring's psychological adjustment was often affected (i.e., changed) by the offspring's perceptions of the parent's power or prestige.
+It is important to note that interpersonal power here refers to the ability of one person to influence the opinion and behavior of others.
+It is different from authority, which is institutionalized power given to individuals because of their formal status in a group or society.
+Interpersonal power, however, emerges only through informal interactions between two or more individuals within a family or other small group.
+Generally, no two individuals within a family share the same amount of interpersonal power or prestige.
+Consequently, family members and other small groups can usually be ranked in terms of both interpersonal power and prestige-but the two sources of influence within the family are often significantly correlated (Rohner, 2014)

 The study of 785 college students in Portugal illustrates this phenomenon (Machado, Machado, Neves, & Favero, 2014).
 There the authors found that both men's and women's remembrances of maternal and paternal acceptance in childhood made independent contributions to the psychological adjustment of the young adults.
 But the magnitude of the relation between perceived paternal acceptance and daughters' adjustment intensified significantly the more interpersonal power fathers were perceived to have relative to mothers.
 The magnitude of the relation between perceived paternal acceptance and sons' adjustment, however, intensified the more prestige fathers were perceived to have relative to mothers.

-Implications of IPARTheory Evidence
+Practical Implications of Research in IPARTheory